The Real Story Behind Alex Turner's BRITs Speech...

-Alex Turner's BRIT Awards speech has gone down as one of the most standout moments of the awards ceremony in years.
+Alex Turner's BRIT Awards speech in 2014 has gone down as one of the most standout moments of the awards ceremony in years.

 "But I wasn't.
 I just can't pretend getting an award was something I've dreamed about since I was a kid, because it isn't."

-According to Rolling Stone, his Last Shadow Puppets collaborator Miles Kane says the speech was less to do with what he was on, and more about his "growing confidence".
+According to the outlet, his Last Shadow Puppets bandmate Miles Kane also reckons the speech was less to do with what he was on, and more about his "growing confidence".